Tarak-Chandra-Sarkar/AITravelAgentUsingGithubModelAndSemanticKernelSDK/README.md

 dotnet build
 ```

-3. To access the above [GitHub Marketplace Models](https://github.com/marketplace/models), you need to create
+3. To access the above [GitHub Models](https://github.com/marketplace/models), you need to create
-a GitHub PAT (Generate a [GitHub Personal Access Token (PAT)](https://github.com/settings/tokens)) Token
+a GitHub PAT (Generate a [GitHub Personal Access Token (PAT)](https://github.com/settings/tokens))\
-and Set in Environment Variable into local machine in  using following commands:
+and Set in Environment Variable on local machine in  using commands as below:

 ```bash